Effective Date: April 1, 2020 Revision Date: December 15, 2020

 Single ridership is preferred and to be sought as much as possible

-When single ridership is not achievable occupancy in vehicles is limited to 3people per vehicle ensuring as much space between passengers as achievable, minimum of one empty seat/ space between occupants is required.
+When single ridership is not achievable occupancy in vehicles is limited to TWO people per vehicle ensuring as much space between passengers as achievable, minimum of one empty seat/ space between occupants is required.

 Face coverings(masks) will be required for passengers as an additional measure to prevent transmission during transportation.